 Note: Tricare® requires the beneficiary to be at least 20 weeks pregnant and under the care of a Tricare® authorized provider to qualify.
 Unfortunately, doula services are not currently covered for beneficiaries planning to birth at a military facility.

 I am not able to bill any other insurance companies directly.
 Some insurance companies will reimburse all or part of the cost of childbirth education, doula services, and lactation services.
 Since policies and coverage can vary greatly, it’s best to call your insurance company to clarify what is covered and ask what you’ll need in order to request reimbursement — I can definitely supply you with an itemized bill/superbill outlining cost and services provided if needed!

 You may also be able to receive reimbursement through your flexible savings account (FSA) or health savings account (HSA), if you have them.
 You may need a “letter of medical necessity” from your OB or midwife on top of an itemized bill for this type of reimbursement.
 Again, it’s best to contact the person who manages your benefits for clarification.

 Childbirth Education FAQ

-Alternatively, I do not use any specific method in my private courses (Fearless Birth Delivered and Home Birth Basics).
-I instead use a blended approach that is evidence-based, trauma-informed, and parent-focused.
-The content is structured around physiology and building on the stress management and self care skills you’re already familiar with.
+I do not use any specific method (such as Lamaze, Bradley Method, etc) in my childbirth courses.
+Instead, I use a blended approach that is evidence-based, trauma-informed, and parent-focused.
+The content in my courses is focused on physiology, advocacy, and building on the day-to-day stress management and self care skills you’re already familiar with.

 Typically it’s recommended to take a class in the last trimester of pregnancy, but the truth is only you know the answer to this question!
 I’ve had people take my classes well before they are pregnant and others who hire me later in pregnancy.
 It really is about your comfort level and individual needs.
 The only thing I suggest is to not wait too long… classes tend to book up fast!